 At the end of her second year, Fenna was on track for a third class degree.
 She decided to repeat the year, and aim for a 2:2.
 Her commitment, organisation and determination were awesome, but it cost her dearly.

-Fortunately an insightful study skills tutor, funded by Disabled Student’s Allowance, as well as the same expert from home, a valued friend and colleague of mine, gave Fenna the support to get her through.
-It was only in her final year, when she was finally allowed to study subjects that interested and engaged her, that Fenna began to enjoy her studies.
+Fortunately an insightful study skills tutor, funded by Disabled Student’s Allowance, as well as an expert from home, a valued friend and colleague of mine, gave Fenna the support to get her through.
+It was only in her final year, when she was finally able to study subjects that interested and engaged her, that Fenna began to enjoy her studies.
 This was reflected in her dissertation First, for a heartfelt and excellent piece of research on the concept of home for Somali refugees settling in the UK.